AvaHQ/resampler-benchmark/README.md

 Or you can test it in the github rubato folder with this [kind of command](https://github.com/HEnquist/rubato/blob/master/examples/process_f64.rs#L24C5-L24C98) `argo run --release --example process_f64 SincFixedIn sine_f64_2ch.raw test.raw 44100 192000 2`

+## 🟧 Wavefile (~11s)

+Based on the [full JS wavefile package](https://www.npmjs.com/package/wavefile#change-the-sample-rate) , easy to use but very slow to convert the file

+1. `yarn` to install deps
+2. Setup the `.env` file correctly
+3. run `npx ts-node src/wavefile.ts`

+## ✅ fluent-ffmpeg (0.3s)

+Based on the [ffmpeg-package for node](https://www.npmjs.com/package/fluent-ffmpeg) , easy to use with buffer and stream and fast!
+It need ffmpeg to be installed

+1. `yarn` to install deps
+2. Setup the `.env` file correctly
+3. run `npx ts-node src/fluent-ffmpeg.ts`